eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 ## Simple Manipulations

 > **Definition:** Fix a coalition with preference $A\succ B\succ C$.
 A matchup $w\to \ell$ is **concordant** (with the coalition) if the coalition prefers $w\succ \ell$, and **discordant** otherwise.
 The coalition's sincere ballot is to vote $A\succ B$, $A\succ C$, and $B\succ C$.
 A matchup is concordant exactly when its current winner is the candidate the coalition sincerely votes for in that pair.

+Note: we assume the coalition has transitive preferences.
+However, technically, there is not a particular reason to require this.
+But it simplifies the analysis, and is a reasonable assumption to make about voters.

 To define what a "profitable manipulation" truly is, we have to establish the perspective of the coalition who is attempting to game the system.